jakka351/Project-Nullwear/docs/01-overview.md

 - **Programme documentation**: pilot deployment plan, security considerations, legal/regulatory analysis.
 - **A companion strategic Mitigation Report and Engineering Specification PDF** (issued separately under the same confidentiality regime).

-All of this is open source under the MIT licence.
+All of this is open source under the copyleft GPL licence.
 The intent is that any law-enforcement or national-security agency in any friendly jurisdiction can take this work, build the devices via a domestic contract manufacturer (not Chinese), and protect their officers, without legal encumbrance.

 ## What it is not